 Quick View & Spotlight

-So what is it?
+What is it about?
 It’s a library to animate a user interface in Leopard.
 Ever seen the animation when one of your buddies comes online in iChat?
 Or maybe the ripple effect if you open Skype’s call history?
 In Tiger someone wrote an algorithm to do this, in Leopard it’s built in with the Core Animation library.
-This is a nice way to show a status change in a subtle way and seems really easy to implement.
-Done correctly it could be a big plus but it can also instantly ruin your interface when overdone.
-Apple recognizes this and there will be some guidelines in the pipeline on how, when and where to use these animations but the iPhone guidelines got priority.
+This is a subtle way to show a status change way and seems easy to implement.
+Done correctly it could be a big plus, but it can also instantly ruin your interface when overdone.
+Apple recognizes this and there will be some guidelines in the pipeline on how, when and where to use these animations, but the iPhone guidelines got priority.

-Every element in Core Animation has it's own layer and you animate elements by modifying the layer properties.
-The elements on these layers are not aware of the animation so this means a button or checkbox will still work, even when it’s ‘animated’.
-The value change in the code is instantly, the moment you define the new values it takes effect in your code, even when the animation takes a few seconds to complete.
-There is no need add wait loops in the code.
-This also means an animation doesn’t block the user interface and can be interrupted at all times.
+Every element in Core Animation has its own layer and you animate elements by changing the layer properties.
+The elements on these layers are not aware of the animation so this means a button or checkbox will still work, even when it’s “animated”.
+The value change in the code is instant, the moment you define the new values it takes effect in your code, even when the animation takes a few seconds to complete.
+There is no need to add wait loops in the code.
+This also means an animation doesn’t block the user interface and can always be interrupted.
 Core Animation is implicit, it knows when to kick in once you call an animation method (but you can call it explicitly for more complex animations).

-- Refactoring: finally Xcode has code refactoring but only for Objective-C and C at the moment.
+- Refactoring: Xcode finally added code refactoring but only for Objective-C and C.

 ImageKit includes: a viewer, an editor, a browser, a picture taker, a slideshow and other elements.
-The library is aimed at Apple’s pro applications so it should be perfect for browsing large media archives with lots of heavy high quality images (or even movies): it’s gradually loading your images as you scroll along.
-CoverFlow is not included as it’s no Core Animation, it’s written in OpenGL.
+The library is aimed at Apple’s pro applications so it should be perfect for browsing large media archives with lots of heavy high-quality images (or even movies): it’s gradually loading your images as you scroll along.
+CoverFlow is not included as it’s not Core Animation, it’s written in OpenGL.